apache/incubator-weex/doc/modules/clipboard.md

 ### setString(text)

-set the text into clipboard, as the same as copy manully.
+set the text into clipboard, as the same as copy manually.

 #### Arguments